-(Pocket-lint) - With a rise in video conferencing, many people are noticing that their Zoom video is backwards, with things like text and clothing motifs appearing the wrong way round.
+(Pocket-lint) - If you've come to this page, you're probably trying to understand why when you see yourself on a Zoom call, everything you see in your Zoom video is backwards, with things like text and clothing motifs appearing the wrong way round.

 So what's going on and how would you fix this problem?
 First, you need to understand what's going on.

 There's no need to panic, because your video isn't actually backwards.
 When those people on the other end of the call see you, you look exactly as you should.
 That means that all text is the right way round to them.

 In essence, to fix this problem, you don't have to do anything at all, because it's only the preview of yourself in the video that you see that looks the wrong way round.

 That's because mirroring is turned on by default when using Zoom.
 You can test this by reaching out to shake hands with yourself - mirroring will see both you and your video image reaching out with the same hand.
 That's how you know mirroring is on.
 It's also mirrored in Skype and Google Meets too.

 A mirrored image presents the view of yourself that you're used to seeing.
 You see it every morning when you look in the mirror.
 When it comes to presenting it's a lot easier for you to understand what's going on, giving much more natural results thanks to mirroring.

 Without mirroring in your preview window, when you reach left, you'll see yourself reaching right and that's confusing.
 You immediately think you're doing it backwards, because it's not what you expect to see and you try to correct it.
 It's a phenomena that only really arises with video where you can see yourself, which is only something we've been dealing with for a couple of decades.

 The important thing to realise is that the people on the other end of the line aren't sitting in your seat, they are effectively sitting opposite you.
 When you see their view - the unmirrored view - that's like an out of body experience.
 It's something you never see, which is why mirroring is used.